-The Capital Strategy draws together existing good practice within the Council into a single document and introduces new guidance on limiting the use of capital receipts to approximately £750,000 per annum and not to exceed £2 million in any rolling three-year period.
+The Capital Strategy draws together existing good practice within the Council into a single document and outlines limits on the use of capital receipts to approximately £750,000 per annum and not to exceed £2 million in any rolling three-year period.
 The guidance also states that the balance of capital receipts shall be not less than £5 million and held as a contingency against unforeseen capital expenditure.